vives-projectwerk-2-2020/particula.devbitapp.be/README.md

 npm run docs:dev
 ```

-Open your browser and go to http://localhost:8080 to preview the result
+Open your browser and go to [http://localhost:8080](http://localhost:8080) to
+preview the result.